Nils Vibe Stockfleth: Kautokeino 1851-52

 In 1851 Stockfleth travelled for the last time to the Finnmark region of Norway.
-The Lutheran bishop of Oslo immediately encouraged him to go to Kautokeino in the hope that Stockfleth — who knew the Sami culture, was fluent in Sami and was respected among the Sami because of his books — would be able to reconcile a group of Laestadian Sami schismatics with the official Lutheran state church.
-He did meet many of the Sami at one of their religious meetings, but they were in the grip of an experiential ecstasy which was quite foreign to the learned theologian.
+The Lutheran bishop of Oslo immediately encouraged him to go to Kautokeino in the hope that Stockfleth — who knew the Sámi culture, was fluent in Sámi and was respected among the Sámi because of his books — would be able to reconcile a group of Laestadian Sámi schismatics with the official Lutheran state church.
+He did meet many of the Sámi at one of their religious meetings, but they were in the grip of an experiential ecstasy which was quite foreign to the learned theologian.
 At one point he lost his temper and began to beat the ecstatic participants with his hands and with a stick, but to no avail.
-Although he found the uproar of this first meeting frightening, some of the Sami people did continue to meet with him afterwards, but little came of their talks and Stockfleth travelled away from Finnmark a few months before the Kautokeino Uprising.
+Although he found the uproar of this first meeting frightening, some of the Sámi people did continue to meet with him afterwards, but little came of their talks and Stockfleth travelled away from Finnmark a few months before the Kautokeino rebellion.
 In 1853 he was awarded a state pension and moved to Sandefjord.